Safe Water Action Program: Replacing Galvanized Pipes#

 As a result of these revisions, Fort Collins Utilities will:

-- Update lead service line inventory to identify service lines whose materials were previously unknown
+- Update lead service line inventory to identify service lines whose materials were previously undetermined

 - Prioritize the removal of lead elements in the distribution system